Marc Kinchen and the MK DUBs. The legendary House music producer - From Detroit, USA. Yes, Detroit!

 He also got to work with Quincy Jones and Will Smith as well.

-However, in my opinion, his remix of a Masters at Work classic – I can get no sleep and the Jodeci standard that is Freekin Night shows what a talent he had (and still has) for remixing tracks.
+However, in my opinion, his remix of a Masters at Work classic – I Cant Get No Sleep and the Jodeci standard that is Freekin Night shows what a talent he had (and still has) for remixing tracks.

 The Masters at Work (Louie Vega and Kenny Dope Gonzales), are legendary in the world of House and Garage music.
 However, even they got outdone when Mk produced a mix that they asked him to do.